redox-os/book/src/ch09-02-coding-and-building.md

 - Use your arrow keys or `WSAD` to move to a square and type `f` to set a flag.
 The character `P` will appear.

 Congratulations!
 You have modified a program and built the system!
-Next, create a bootable Redox with your change.
+Next, create a bootable image with your change.

 - If you are still running QEMU, type `Ctrl-Alt-G` and click the upper right corner of the Redox window to exit.
 - In your `Build` shell, in the `redox` directory, do: